contentful/contentful.js/MIGRATION.md

 ```

 ### Query param `locale='*'`
-The query param `locale='*'` has been deprecated in favor of the client chain `withALlLocales`.
+The query param `locale='*'` has been deprecated in favor of the client chain `withAllLocales`.
 This is due to its special response format.

 ### Typescript
 We have completely reworked the underlying type definitions, to give more accurate types based on your query/request.
 Read more about the new types [here](ADVANCED.md#Typescript).